This is a guide to install all needed systems, tools, download source code and get going with the development.

 Configure the plugin.
 Select Settings and Email.
 The plugin author’s homepage can give advice for configurations: http://www.callum-macdonald.com/code/wp-mail-smtp

 When WordPress is working with WP Mail SMTP, the Bitcoin Bank will be able to send e-mails.
-Try draw a new cheque and send it by e-mail.
+Try to draw a new cheque and send it by e-mail.

 Install Pay-Per-Page-Click (PPPC) plugins

-You can either install the PPPC plugin in the same WordPress installation as the Bitcoin Bank, or you can install a new instance of WordPress that runs parallel with the existing one and install PPPC plugin in that.
+You can either install the PPPC plugin in the same WordPress installation as the Bitcoin Bank, or you can install a new instance of WordPress that runs parallel with the existing one and install the PPPC plugin in that.

 In this guide we will create a new WordPress instance in the following folder: